SKKUAutoLab/AIC25_Track_01/README.md

 # DepthTrack: Cluster Meets BEV for Multi-Camera Multi-Target 3D Tracking

+### Team SKKU-AutoLab - ID 15

 Track 1: Multi-Camera 3D Perception of Automation Lab at Sungkyunkwan University

+This paper has been accepted and will be presented at the ICCV 2025 Workshop.

 ---
 ## I. Dataset preparation